|The Meiji shinto shrine in Tokyo|

 I am also grateful for my mahonias, which are bright, cheery beacons in the winter.

 |Mahonia x media 'Charity', which bloomed for the first time!|

 And this clematis, which I put in the ground in July, forgot to water, and thought I killed.
-It defied me by blooming through a hard frost and some of the heaviest rain we've had.
+It defied me by blooming through a hard frost and some of the heaviest rain we've had in ten years.
 Thank you Xera, for growing bullet-proof plants.
 This one is evergreen, turns bronze in the winter, and blooms November through February.
 I planted it outside my kitchen window where I can appreciate the hummingbirds covering it.

 |Clematis cirrhosa 'Wisley Cream'|

 Thank you to our host Carol at May Dreams Gardens.
 We really can have flowers almost any month of the year.

 Post a Comment